uclanlp/CS269-17/6_projects.html.md

 You can use this chance to draft the introduction and the related work section of your final report.

 ### Project report
 Each team must submit a written project report.
 You should assume the report is like a short conference paper.
 If you have a demo system, you can include some screenshots of your system.
 It is also recommended to include a discussion of how your research work can be further extended.
+Your final project report can be presented in one of the following format:
-It is required to use the provided [ACL Latex style files](http://acl2016.org/files/acl2016.zip) and submit the report in PDF format.

-The report should be less than 8 pages without references (no minimum requirement).
+- PDF format: it is required to use the provided [ACL Latex style files](http://acl2016.org/files/acl2016.zip).
+The report should be less than 4 pages without references (no minimum requirement).
 A concise and short report is better than a lengthy one.
+- A webpage or python notebook that provide code snippets and demo.

 ### Project presentation
 Each project team is expected to make a presentation of their project.
 We expect everyone to attend the final project presentation unless special circumstances.